-Once the meat is browned, all of the remaining ingredients are added to the slow cooker.
-Just set for six or so hours and come home to the most delicious smells, and dinner that is ready for eating.
+Brown the meat, add all the remaining ingredients to the slow cooker and set for six or so hours.
+Then come home to the most delicious smells and dinner that’s ready for eating.
 Does not get better than that.

 To bump up the flavors of my chili, I used a mix of chipotle chili peppers, chili powder, and my secret ingredient, apple butter.
 I know it may seem weird to use apple butter in chili, but the sweetness balances out the spice of the chili.
 Go with me on this, promise it takes the chili to a who would have known delicious level.